PRICING / ORDER

 |

 In the traditionally Irish-American working-class neighborhood of South Boston, MA, a new kind of building has taken shape.
-From wheatboard cabinetry to recycled steel, bamboo flooring to dual-flush toilets, the Macallen building is some-thing different: a leader in the emerging field of environmentally friendly design.
+From wheatboard cabinetry to recycled steel, bamboo flooring to dual-flush toilets, the Macallen building is something different: a leader in the emerging field of environmentally friendly design.

 But Boston's steel-toed union workers aren't sure they like it.
 And when things on the building start to go wrong, the young developer has to keep the project from unraveling.

 Building Boston's first LEED Gold-certified building turns out to be harder than anyone thought.
-Yet among the I-beams and brickwork emerges a small cadre of unlikely environmentalists who come to connect their work with the future of their children
+Yet among the I-beams and brickwork emerges a small cadre of unlikely environmentalists who come to connect their work with the future of their children and the future of our cities.

 Created by the co-producers and stars of King Corn, Ian Cheney and Curt Ellis.